khugg/khugg/README.md

 <h1 align="center">👋 Hi there, I’m Viviane Huguette</h1>
 <h3 align="center"> I'm interested in everything to do with new technologies.</h3>

-- 🌱 I’m currently learning Azure Cloud
+- 🌱 I’m currently learning Data Analysis and Azure Cloud

 - 📫 How to reach me **kemshuggs@gmail.com**